corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 Flows allow your CorDapp to communicate with other parties on a network.
 Before you begin, familiarize yourself with the flow key concepts.

+In this document, you will:
+* See an example flow for a basic ledger update, demonstrating the `Initiator` and `Responder` sides of a flow.
+* Get an explanation of `Flowlogic`, including annotations and calls.
+* Learn how to build transactions and extract states from the vault.
+* Explore how nodes communicate and share data.
+* Learn how to use subflows.
+* Discover flow exceptions and how they are resolved.
+* Find out how to visually track the progress of a flow.
+* Learn how you can expand the reach of your flows by calling external systems.
+* Uncover the best practices for concurrency, locking, and waiting.
+* Discover how to gracefully end a flow by killing it.

+Each concept is illustrated with sample code.

 ## An example flow

 For example, if Alice and Bob want to agree a basic ledger update, they would create a flow with two sides, one for each party:

 * An `Initiator` side, a flow class that initiates the request to update the ledger.
 * A `Responder` side, a flow class that responds to the request to update the ledger.